 Open to the world

-Since its creation, UCL has not only been open to the world; it has reached out to the world and invited it in: 25% of its teaching staff, 40% of its research staff and 20% of its student body is international.
+Since its creation, UCLouvain has not only been open to the world; it has reached out to the world and invited it in: 25% of its teaching staff, 47% of its research staff and 18% of its student body is international.
 This openness is also reflected in its many exchange partnerships with universities worldwide, active participation in international networks and long-held tradition of cooperation with developing countries.

 Top-ranked Belgian francophone university

-Placing 149th in the 2016 QS ranking of the world’s universities, UCL is ranked first among Belgian francophone universities.
+Placing 152th in the 2020 Times Higher Education ranking of the world’s universities, UCLouvain is ranked first among Belgian francophone universities.
 It is also one of Europe’s most well established universities, having been founded in 1425.
 Erasmus, Gerardus Mercator and Andreas Vesalius are among the greats to have graced its halls; it’s where Georges Lemaître formulated his Big Bang theory and Christian de Duve conducted research that won him the 1974 Nobel Prize in Medicine.